LUTOV001/P2_ML_AlgoTrade/README.md

 ## Installation Guide
 The contents of the repository should be placed into the desired folder on the users computer, being sure to maintain the directory structure.

-The following python packages must be installed to run the application locally:
+The following python packages must be installed to run the models locally:
 - pandas
 - matplotlib
 - talib